jethrolarson/proposal-types-as-comments/README.md

 Nevertheless, the JSDoc-based syntax remains useful, and the need for some form of type annotations in JavaScript was significant enough for the TypeScript team to invest in it.

-For these reasons, the goal of this proposal is to allow a very large subset of TypeScript syntax to appear as-is in JavaScript source files, interpreted as comments.
+For these reasons, the goal of this proposal is to capture the benefits of TypeScript's structural type system and JSDoc's nice separation of types and terms and bring that to JS in an unobtrusive way that can be interpreted as commments.

 ## Proposal